GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Wands and Staves.md

 **Wand of Shock**, $1,800
 Uses [Will].
 When used, it produces a bolt of electricity towards the foe.

+**Wand of Slashing**, $1,800
+Uses [Inte].
+When used, shimerring blades of a translucent color manifest before the foe and close into rapidly.
+This inflicts a cutting attack.

 **Wand of Sparks**, $1,800
 Uses [Inte].
 When used, a stream of sparks errects towards the foe.
 This is an electrical attack.

 **Wand of Stabbing**, $1,800
 Uses [Will].
 When used, a small glowing blade is projected towards the foe.
 This is a dagger attack.

+**Wand of Throwing**, $1,800
+Uses [Will].
+This wand can potentially toss a foe around.
+It inflicts an undamaging attack.
+The foe is knocked back a number of yards equal to the points of succees divided by the creature's weight in stones.

 **Wand of Twisting Light**, $1,800
 Uses [Fort].
 When used, a spiraling spectral beam is produced against the foe.
 This inflicts a radiant attack.